Tuesday, September 28, 2010

 Friday, September 3, 2010

-Mix of organ rock, hard rock and progressive.
-Another UK band who's only release was in Germany (like Diabolus, Odin).
-Good record and an even better cover that would make a nice choice for a mini-LP from Japan.
-Boots exist.
+Sunday's sole album is a mix of organ rock, hard rock, and progressive.
+Another UK band whose only release was in Germany (like Diabolus, Odin).
+Good record and an even better album cover.

 Priority: 3